danielnehrig/cortex/README.md

 - Open an issue for bugs, enhancements, or feature requests.
 - Fork, improve, and submit a pull request.

+Of course!
+Here's the "Roadmap" section for your `cortex` README:

+---

+## Roadmap 🛣️

+At `cortex`, we're always looking to expand our capabilities and make schema management more powerful and seamless.
+Here's a glimpse of what's coming:

+### Upcoming Database Support 📊

+- **SQLite**: As one of the most used Embedded databases it's our goal as early as possible to ensure we support it.
+- **MongoDB**: As a leading NoSQL database, adding MongoDB support is high on our list.
+Stay tuned for more updates.
+- **Postgres**: Known for its robustness, we're actively working on integrating Postgres to extend `cortex`'s reach to more enterprise applications.

+### Feature Enhancements ⚙️

+- **Database Versioning**: A highly requested feature, we aim to provide tools that allow developers to version their databases.
+This ensures backward compatibility and smoother migrations, especially in large-scale deployments.

+- **Schema Versioning**: Beyond the database, managing individual schema versions is essential for rapidly evolving applications.
+We're building tools to help track, manage, and migrate between different schema versions seamlessly.

+---

+We're excited about the journey ahead and welcome feedback, suggestions, and contributions from the community.
+Join us in shaping the future of schema management in Rust! 🚀🌟

 ## License 📜